ttumiel/autocoder/README.md

 ## Creating a ChatGPT Plugin

 You can easily create and demo a ChatGPT plugin using the included Flask server.
-First, install the additional server requirements using `pip install chat2func[server]`.
-Then, define the functions you want ChatGPT to be able to use, expose them with the server and connect to them from ChatGPT.
+First, define the functions you want ChatGPT to be able to use, expose them with the server and connect to them from ChatGPT.

 ```python
 from chat2func.server import FunctionServer